William Schey

 William Francis Schey (1857–1913) was an Australian politician.
+He was an Orangeman under the Grand Orange Lodge of Australia.

 Early life

 Schey was born in England and educated in London.
 After a short time in New Zealand, Schey arrived in Sydney as first mate of a ship in 1875.
 After tiring of work on the seas, Schey worked as a chainman for the Harbours Department then joined the railways, after becoming the first paid secretary of the Railways and Tramways Association.